+Yes, all hardwood mulches will mold when the elements are right, it’s natural.
 The mold comes from a high content of moisture from rain or sprinklers.
 When you add heat from the sun the mold grows and usually comes to the surface during the dark of night.
 These are the 3 elements for any mold to grow.
 The mold is harmless yet can be treated with any spray on fungicide.

 How many yards can your truck hold?

 We get this question often.
 We can delivery any amount and more yardage will not affect delivery price.
 Our smaller trucks hold up to 12 and our larger trucks can haul up to 80 yards.

 This a tricky question, because we don’t know what shape your landscape beds are in.
 If you are adding mulch on top of existing mulch you can put it 1-1 ½ “thick (total sq. ft. divided by 170) .
 If you are down to dirt in most spots, you will want to install the mulch at a thickness of 2 1/2” (total sq. ft. divided by 120) Avoid putting mulch thicker than 3” thick.
 If the mulch is too thick it will absorb too much of the moisture provided by the rain and your plants will be shorted the moisture they need.
 It is better to put a thin coat of mulch down every year than to put it down heavy every 3 years.